 The legacies of the emperor Vespasian (r.
 69-79) are many and diverse.
-He built the largest amphitheatre in the world; he also gave his name (albeit involuntarily) to the public urinal.
+He built the largest amphitheatre in the world; he also gave his name (albeit involuntarily) to the public urinal in Italy.

 How such an object came to be named after a Roman emperor is an interesting story and it starts off with a tale told by Gaius Suetonius Tranquillus (69-130) in his book De Vita Caesarum (Lives of the Caesars).